-This annex and the spreadsheet: RAGs - template regulatory financial statements 2012-13 contain details of the information for 2012-13 that will be published by Network Rail and covered by the audit opinion.
-This annex and the spreadsheet: RAGs - template regulatory financial statements 2012-13 also contain the details of the information that will only be provided to us and be subject to a review by the auditors or the reporter as appropriate for 2012-13.
+This Annex and the spreadsheet: 'RAGs - template regulatory financial statements 2013-14' contain details of the information for 2013-14 that will be published by Network Rail and covered by the audit opinion.
+This Annex and the spreadsheet: 'RAGs - template regulatory financial statements 2013-14' also contain the details of the information that will only be provided to us and be subject to a review by the auditors or the reporter as appropriate for 2013-14.
 For the avoidance of doubt unless we say otherwise the information will be published and covered by the audit opinion.

-Network Rail would not be required to include in the published regulatory accounts (although the information would still be provided to us) an item where publication would or might seriously and prejudicially affect the interests of Network Rail.
+Network Rail would not be required to include in the published regulatory financial statements (although the information would still be provided to us) an item where publication would or might seriously and prejudicially affect the interests of Network Rail.
 For this purpose Network Rail shall (except so far as we consent to Network Rail not doing so) refer for determination by us any question as to whether any such publication would or might seriously and prejudicially affect the interests of Network Rail.